-FACT: While it is true that Iran has not substantively transformed since Rouhani took office five years ago, some of the actions he has taken, alone and in conjunction with Parliament, suggest that Rouhani’s reputation as a moderate is not completely unfounded and that pro-reform voices may have a stronger presence in Iranian politics than commonly thought.
+FACT: While it is true that Iran has not substantively transformed since Rouhani took office six years ago, some of the actions he has taken, alone and in conjunction with Parliament, suggest that Rouhani’s reputation as a moderate is not completely unfounded and that pro-reform voices may have a stronger presence in Iranian politics than commonly thought.

 For many Western observers, Hassan Rouhani, who ran and won the Iranian presidency in 2013 and 2017 on a platform of openness, respect for human rights and equality for women and minorities, is the face of Iranian politics.
 Accordingly, he bears the brunt of public criticism for the Islamic Republic’s human rights record which remains dismal.
 Tom Ridge, former head of the U.S Department of Homeland Security, for example, wrote in 2017 that Rouhani “is not and has never been an agent of change.”
 Jonathan A. Greenblatt, head of the Anti-Defamation League called Rouhani’s portrayal as a moderate or reformer, “unhelpful” as it “clouds the reality” that under him, Iran remains “a brutal theocracy that oppresses its own people.”